kosehy/fractal/README.md

 - [x] 10.
 Change fractol color.
 - [x] 11.
 Mouse middle click - go to intial state.
 - [x] 12. change fractal state by clicking eyboard Q, W, E, R, T.
-- [ ] 13.
+- [ ] 13. allow arrow key to move fractal.
+- [ ] 14.
 You can add bonuses of your own invention, which will be assessed by your evaluators.

 ## Dependencies